Sinevia/php-serverless/README.md

 composer create-project --prefer-dist sinevia/php-serverless .
 ```

+## AFTER INSTALLATION ##
-After installation delete the phpunit.xml file, if you are not ging to use PHPUnit for testing
+- Delete the phpunit.xml file, if you are not going to use PHPUnit for testing
+- Change the settings in /serverless.yaml
+- Change the settings in /RoboFile
+- Change the settings in /env.php

 ## DEVELOPMENT ##